andymichaels/ifarith-compiler/discussion.md

 [ Question 1 ]

-For this task, you will three new .irv programs.
+For this task, you will (read?) three new .irv programs.
 These are `ir-virtual?` programs in a pseudo-assembly format.
 Try to compile the program.
 Here, you should briefly explain the purpose of ir-virtual, especially how it is different than x86: what are the pros and cons of